napcae/r2t2/README.md

 * save persistent file on interrupt
 * what happens if songs are removed from fav tracks? write test
 * tests
+* should accept input via telegram/cli
+* soundcloud as input
+* youtube as input